DimejiSan/SalesDashboard/README.md

 Final Presentation:

-For better understanding, I created a User-Friendly Interface I incorporated slicers (Category, Ship Mode, Segment) to create an interactive experience for users and/or potential clients.
+For better understanding, I created a User-Friendly Interface.
+I incorporated slicers (Category, Ship Mode, Segment) to create an interactive experience for users and/or potential clients.
 Next, I linked the slicers to update the dashboard visuals based on user selections, ensuring real-time insights.
 Then, I formatted the dashboard with green colour scheme, fonts and shapes.
 I added titles, labels, and descriptions to make the information clear and understandable.